sonelrubin/dynamics-365-contact-center/contact-center/use/voice-channel-agent-experience.md

 - **Transcription**: When your administrator enables the transcription and recording service, the conversation between you and the customer is automatically transcribed in real time.
 This means that you don't need to take notes during the call.
 This feature also helps your supervisor or agent (in a call transfer) to see the call history.
    - **Hide Transcript**: You can hide the transcript if you don't want to see it during the call.
 Select **Show Transcript** to display the transcript again.
-- **Sentiment analysis**: The transcript also powers *live* sentiment analysis.
+- **Sentiment analysis**: The transcript is used for *live* sentiment analysis.
 This means that you or your supervisor can instantly view and gauge the customer's mood and feeling via the sentiment icons.

 ## Report a phone number as spam